 Andy: I'd echo that massively.
 I think the best thing I get out of my job is still simply the tremendous amount of satisfaction in building something cool that works.
 I think that's a very powerful thing.
 If you're not addicted to that then engineering's probably not the job for you, because you have to go over a lot of hurdles to get to that point.
 But when you get there it's really satisfying, you get a buzz and you want to carry on doing it.

 Tom: Yeah.
-We're all kids that like Lego.
+We were all kids that liked Lego.

 Andy: Exactly, yes.
 It is just mucking around in your bedroom.
 But seriously, I think with being a Solutions Architect, what I've felt more so than before is this tremendous sense of pride in the whole team.
 We’re often presented with a situation where the brief could just be a whole raft of potential technical challenges, and I think in our role we can look at those challenges and analyse them and say “Okay, well here's a solution that we think will be able to deliver a quality product within those parameters and with those considerations in mind.”
 But we don't then build that whole thing.
 There's a whole team that then has to execute the work, and I think the sense of accomplishment and pride that you feel in the team galvanising and getting together to produce a product that's great at the end of it isn't something I've necessarily felt before, and I think it's been really nice.